ahanna1997/ahanna1997/README.md

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My journey in computer information Systems has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst or a Cybersecurity Analyst.
+My journey in Computer information Systems has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst or a Cybersecurity Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]